Franklin, Virginia production plant

 - The Franklin plant (including Arkema, Solenis and Eastman employees) is one of the largest contributors to the Franklin/Southampton County United Way®.

-- The site donates to a range of additional organizations, including the Franklin Fall Festival and local education and athletic programs.
+- The site donates to a range of additional organizations, including the Franklin Fall Festival and local education and athletic programs and Angel Tree.

 - The maintenance department, operated by Solenis, has paired with Paul D. Camp Community College to offer apprenticeship programs for aspiring electricians and mechanics in the local community.